 Cayman has a broad selection of maternity wear for all stages of pregnancy from the slightest bump to nursing apparel for post-pregnancy.

 Close to the end of your pregnancy, or once the baby has arrived, you may need some help with the work load at home.
 Be aware that many people seeking domestic help positions arrive in Cayman untrained.

 Safety at Home

-Before bringing your baby home, it’s a good idea to do a safety appraisal of your home.
+Before bringing your baby home, it’s a good idea to do a safety appraisal.
 Toilet and cupboard locks, stair gates, bath grip mats, corner protectors and electrical socket plugs are all easy and affordable ways to make your home safer.

-Check your garden for noxious plants near the house or play areas that might pose a threat if ingested by young children.
-For information on poisonous plants see our Plant Trees section.
-In addition, citronella oil which is commonly used locally as a mosquito deterrent in lamps and Tiki torches poses a danger.
-When ingested or inhaled it coats the delicate tissues of the lungs, causing chemical pneumonia and can trigger fatal pulmonary arrest.
-Make sure that any such bottles and torches are stored out of reach.
-If you find your baby with part of a plant, or if you suspect a household product may have been ingested, even if your baby is awake and alert, it is prudent to call the Center for Disease Control and Prevention (CDC) Poison Helpline (USA) (Tel: 1 (800) 222 1222) to check if the substance is potentially dangerous.
-Alternatively, take your child to the emergency unit of the Cayman Islands Hospital.
+Check your garden for noxious plants that might pose a threat if ingested by young children.
+Additionally, citronella oil, is commonly used as a mosquito deterrent in lamps and tiki torches, poses a danger when ingested or inhaled.
+If you find your baby with part of a plant, or if you suspect a household product may have been ingested, even if your baby is awake and alert, call the Center for Disease Control and Prevention Poison Helpline (USA) (Tel: 1 (800) 222 1222) to check if the substance is potentially dangerous or take your child to the emergency unit of the Cayman Islands Hospital.